 Anyone who’s ever been arrested and sent to jail has some stories about their time ‘inside’.
 Why’d you end up in jail?
 How did the guards treat you?
 What was your daily routine in jail?
 What about the other inmates?
 Did going to jail affect your life?
 How?

 Did you make friends in jail?
 Need to find an inmate you met while you were incarcerated?
 Write your message below.

-Say wassup to people locked up at La Crosse County Jail
+Send a message to people incarcerated at La Crosse County Jail